Colin-Henry/AASSG-Seedfinding/README.md

 4. Run with mpiexec -n 3 ./a.out
    -> Replace 3 with how many cores you want to use]
 5. Results can be found in the folder "Output"

+If you'd like to change the range of seeds being tested, adjust the values in "seedRange.txt".
+The first value is your starting seed and the second value is your ending seed